MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/Azure-Synapse-Link-view-in-Fabric.md

 ## Manage link to Microsoft OneLake

-If you or someone else signed in to Power Apps and linked tables to Fabric, they are shown under **Microsoft OneLake**.
+If you or someone else signed in to Power Apps and linked tables to Fabric, they're shown under **Microsoft OneLake**.

 1. Sign into [Power Apps](https://make.powerapps.com).
    > [!NOTE]